Vineflower/vineflower-site/source/output-comparison.rst

         <decompilation failure>

 Vineflower is able to fully recover the pattern match.
 Fernflower can detect the pattern match, but is unable to turn it into a switch expression.
 CFR and Procyon can't recognize the pattern match and end up leaving in the invokedynamic call.
+Procyon also generates a synthetic class to approximate the invokedynamic behavior, which was not shown here for space.
 JD-GUI is unable to decompile the method.

 Definite Assignment
 -------------------